Ayush-Kumar-732/Pulmonary-Disease-Classifier-ML-Model/README.md

 ## 👤 Author:

 **Ayush Kumar**

-Machine Learning Project Creator
+   ~Machine Learning Project Creator

 ---

 ## 🙏 Acknowledgements:

-- Dataset originally sourced from Kaggle (specific listing link no longer available)- the raw CSV file used for this project is included in this repository: [`Lung Cancer Dataset (1).csv`](./Lung%20Cancer%20Dataset%20(1).csv)
+- Dataset originally sourced from Kaggle (specific listing link no longer available)- the raw CSV file used for this project is included in this repository: [`lung data.csv`](./lung%20data.csv)
 - Built as a personal project to practice end-to-end machine learning — from data analysis to a deployed, working web application